hanada31/ICC-Resolution-Evaluation/README.md

 This artifact contains three parts:

 - The information about multiple-type benchmark suites, including the hand-made benchmarks, the large-scale real-world benchmarks, and especially the reusable data for our characteristic-labeled ICC benchmark displayed on [ICCViewer](https://iccviewer.ldby.site/ICCViewer/).
-- The scripts that are used to perform the unified ICC resolution comparison.
+- The scripts and source files to generate the tables and figures used in the paper.
 - The evaluation results on the three benchmark suites, including the execution time, the evaluation results of number-based and oracle-based metrics, and the number of FN ICCs with specific tags.

-## Content
+## Contents

 ### BenchHand

-The evaluation results on five handmade benchmarks.
+The evaluation results on five handmade benchmarks, which contains 73 apps.

 - **DroidBench**: the ICC resolution results of the six tools under evaluation, *A3E*, *IC3*, *IC3-DIALDroid*, *Gator*, *StoryDistiller* and *ICCBot*.
 For each tool, we give the graphical result of reported ICC in *appName_atg@toolName.pdf*, and the dot source file *appName_atg@toolName.dot*.
 For tools, e.g., *IC3* and *ICCBot*, that make extra analysis about the value of intent field, we give the corresponding reports provided by tools.